• Home

 • Smoothing The Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
 If you leave it misshapen after put it into the donut pans, that’s how they will remain when baked.
 When the batter is in the donut pans, gently smooth the top with a butter knife or the back or a small spoon.

 • Pipe The Batter- You could use a spoon to put the batter in the greased donut pans but it is much easier to pipe the batter in.
 No piping bag?
 No worries!
 Simply put all the batter in a gallon size zip top bag and snip off a corner.
-Pipe the batter into the donut wells and fill almost to the top.
+Pipe the batter into the donut wells and fill almost to the top of each well.

 • Making The Glaze- Add all glaze ingredients in a medium size bowl and whisk until combined and smooth.
 If the glaze is too thick, add more water, ¼ teaspoon at a time until you reach the desired consistency.
 The glaze should be thick enough to coat the back of a spoon.
 If the glaze is too thin, add more confectioners' sugar, 1 tablespoon at a time, until you reach the desired consistency.